r-uiz/py.word-game/README.md

 - [ ] add functionality to disable colored text outputting (using argparse, for example)
     - [ ] with this, add configurability flags for any default values (like the max length of the password, number of tries for captcha, etc.)
 - [ ] completely disable clipboard pasting in confirm function (Can just be pasted again if you have a clipboard manager)
+    - [ ] In my terminal I could also just press the up arrow key to get the previous input, so maybe disable that too?
 - [ ] add more rules! [see below](#addtl-rule-ideas)
     - Hopefully more that requires user to search for a solution (like the pokemon one) on the Internet like neal.fun's version.
 (Chess notation, Geoguessr, etc.)
     - Even more interactive ones.